isene/RTFM/README.md

 p      | Put (copy) tagged items here
-P      | PUT (move) tagged items here s      | Create symlink to tagged items here d      | Delete selected item and tagged items
-       | Press 'd' to confirm
-m      | Mark current location (permanent bookmark)
-       | Next letter entered is the name of the mark [a-zA-Z]
-       | Press '-' and a letter to delete that mark
+P      | PUT (move) tagged items here s      | Create symlink to tagged items here d      | Delete selected item and tagged item.
+Press 'd' to confirm. m      | Mark current location (permanent bookmark).
+Next letter entered is the name of the mark [a-zA-Z].
+Press '-' and a letter to delete that mark.
 M      | Show marked items in right pane
 '      | Jump to mark (next letter is the name of the mark [a-zA-Z]) :      | Enter "command mode" in bottom window